 I had stopped taking notice of Oasis since What's the Story Morning Glory?, but Dig Out Your Soul restored my faith, perhaps because the album is mature, perhaps because the Gallaghers are more mature.
 They've been easing their grip on the group's creative output, and To Be Where There's Life is guitarist Gem Archer's work.
 It could well have been George Harrison's composition sung by Lennon.
 It has the makings of a classic in spite of the novelty – a £12.50 toy sitar, if Noel's claim is to be believed.

 Only By The Night by Kings of Leon probably gets the award for the most polarizing album of 2008.
-The band has grabbed the public's attention since their debut, but with each record they veered farther away from their southern roots.
+The band has grabbed the public's attention since their debut, but with each record they've veered further away from their southern roots.
 Some hated them for it, most loved them even more.
 I'm with the latter.
 Take the past out of the picture and you'll agree that they're making great records.
 Who could resist Sex on Fire?

 Best of 2008 Mix 2